nikx-gupta/nikx-gupta.github.io/openssl/index.md

 ---
-title: OpenSSL
-description: Keys/Certificates using OpenSSL
+title: Keys/Certificates using OpenSSL
 ---

-### Important
+# Important
 - Check if private key is Legacy or new format
     - if key starts with `BEGIN ENCRYPTED PRIVATE KEY` it is `PKCS#8` `latest` format
     - if key starts with `BEGIN RSA PRIVATE KEY` it is `legacy` format